• Skip to primary navigation

 Red Velvet Crinkles on a wire cooling rack.

-• Flour - All-purpose white flour will work perfectly.
+• Flour – All-purpose flour will work perfectly.

-• Cocoa powder - This provides the decadent fudge flavor.
+• Unsweetened cocoa powder – This hint of cocoa powder provides a decadent flavor.

 • Baking powder - Can’t forget your leavening agent!